Brian Gill, Lord Gill

+Brian Gill, Lord Gill, PC KSG FRSE FRSAMD FRSCM (born 25 February 1942) is a retired Scottish judge and legal academic.
+Lord Gill was Lord President and Lord Justice General and held that position for three years from 2012 until 2015.
+His 2007 to 2009 consultation and report into the failings of the Scottish legal system was followed by a major overhaul of the entire court system once he had been appointed Lord President.

+As an advocate, he practised principally in property law, and in particular agricultural law.
+He was appointed a judge of the Court of Session in 1994 and was Chairman of the Scottish Law Commission from 1996 to 2001.
+He served as Lord Justice Clerk from 2001 to 2012 prior to his appointment as Lord President.

+Between 2015 and 2017 Lord Gill sat on the panel of the Supreme Court of the United Kingdom.
+Between 2017 and 2020 he served three years as a Judicial Commissioner with the Investigatory Powers Commissioner's Office.

+He is the author of several works including Agricultural Tenancies, and is general editor of The Scottish Planning Encyclopedia.
+He has received multiple honours in connection with the Roman Catholic sphere and music as well as the law.

 Education

-Gill was born in Glasgow and educated at St Aloysius' College, an independent Jesuit school in the city.
+Gill was born in Riddrie, in northeast Glasgow, and educated at St Aloysius' College, an independent Jesuit school in the city.
 He studied at the School of Law of the University of Glasgow (M.A., LL.B.), where he was a member of the Glasgow University Union and Dialectic Society, and at Edinburgh where he gained his PhD in 1975 and lectured in the Faculty of Law from 1964 until 1977.
-He was awarded Honorary Degrees by Glasgow University in 1998 (LL.D.), Edinburgh University in 2007, and the University of Abertay, Dundee, in 2008 (LL.D.).

 Career

+As advocate

 He was admitted to the Faculty of Advocates in 1967 and appointed Queen's Counsel in 1981.
 He was called to the English Bar (Lincoln's Inn) in 1991.
-Lord Gill was an Advocate Depute from 1977 to 1979, and standing Junior Counsel to the Foreign and Commonwealth Office (1974–77), the Home Office (1979–81) and the Scottish Education Department (1979–81).
+Gill was an Advocate Depute from 1977 to 1979, and standing Junior Counsel to the Foreign and Commonwealth Office (1974–77), the Home Office (1979–81) and the Scottish Education Department (1979–81).
 He has been a member of the Scottish Legal Aid Board and the Scottish Valuation Advisory Council and Deputy Chairman of the Copyright Tribunal.
-Gill was appointed a Senator of the College of Justice in 1994, and was Chairman of the Scottish Law Commission from 1996 until 2001.
-Lord Gill was appointed Lord Justice Clerk and President of the Second Division of the Inner House of the Court of Session in November 2001.

 From 1987 to 1994 he was Keeper of the Advocates' Library and a Trustee of the National Library of Scotland.
-He is the author of The Law of Agricultural Holdings in Scotland.

-He retired as Lord President in May 2015.
-Since then he has sat on occasion as an acting judge of the United Kingdom Supreme Court.